SXSW panels on the brain

 Google wave, “Flash waves” and Journalism 2.0

-So I’ve been messing around with Google Wave for a few weeks now, thanks to generous invites from former Mizzou PhD colleagues Mark Poepsel and Heath Hooper.
+So I’ve been messing around with for a few weeks now, thanks to generous invites from former Mizzou PhD colleagues Mark Poepsel and Heath Hooper.
 I’ve been hearing about it since late last year and it has gotten considerable hype among new mediaheads.

 My initial reaction after using it a bit is that the hype is well deserved.
 I’m going to scribble my thoughts below and probably add some more down the road.